Pop Culture Madness!

 The Beach Boys' Pet Sounds and Bob Dylan's Blonde On Blonde were both released on May 16, 1966.

-Mrs. Miller was a middle-aged housewife with no formal music training, whose first album Mrs. Miller's Greatest Hits consisted of badly sung covers of popular pop songs from bands like The Beatles.
-Her album reached #15 on the Billboard's Top Albums chart in 1966.
+Mrs. Miller was a middle-aged housewife with no formal music training, whose first album, Mrs. Miller’s Greatest Hits, consisted of badly sung covers of popular pop songs from bands like The Beatles.
+Her album reached #15 on Billboard’s Top Albums chart in 1966.

-Cher holds the record for longest time span between two consecutive number one hits in the USA, with the songs Dark Lady in 1974 and Believe in 1999 - a gap of 25 years.
+Cher holds the record for the longest period between two consecutive number-one hits in the USA, with the songs Dark Lady in 1974 and Believe in 1999 – a gap of 25 years.
 Second place is The Beach Boys, with Good Vibrations and Kokomo from 1966 and 1988 for a gap of 22 years.

 Stephanie Kwolek invented Kevlar, pound-for-pound, five times stronger than steel.